Preparation is key to successGeneral requirements

 How to determine your computer’s processor speed »

 Random Access Memory (RAM) is the short term memory where your computer stores temporary commands and information while working.
 By storing this information in RAM, your computer can access it quickly and operate more efficiently.

 Once your RAM is full, your computer begins storing temporary information on your hard drive.
 Because retrieving temporary data from the hard drive is less efficient, this slows your computer down.
 So, the more RAM you have, the faster your computer will operate.

 How to determine how much memory your computer has »

 To function properly, Blackboard requires a high-speed Internet connection.
 A consistent minimum speed of 3 Mbps or higher is required.

 Java is a programming language used in many web applications.
 Blackboard requires Java to power some of its functionality, JRE 8 is recommended.

 How to check your Java version »

 Respondus LockDown Browser™ is a customized browser that increases the security of test delivery in Blackboard.
 When you use Respondus LockDown Browser to access an exam, you will be unable to print, copy, go to another URL, or access other applications.
 Once an assessment is started, you are locked into it until it’s submitted for grading.

-Respondus LockDown Browser provides a custom interface for the Internet Explorer (Windows) or Safari (Macintosh) software that is already installed on a computer.
-It does not modify the existing installation of Internet Explorer or Safari, but rather, installs a separate program that displays a custom browser when it is started.
+Respondus LockDown Browser provides a custom interface by installing a separate program that displays a custom browser when it is started.
 Respondus LockDown Browser is not meant for general use with Blackboard and is only intended for use by students while taking assessments that have been specifically configured to work with it.